 37. Alexa, send a text message

-Using the Alexa app on Android (sorry iPhone users!) it’s easy to use SMS to send “see you Friday” to Kristen.”
-Done!
+Using the Alexa app on Android (sorry iPhone users!) it’s easy to use SMS to send “see you Friday” to a friend in your contact list.
+Even while you’re busy with your hands in the sink

 38. Alexa, make a phone call.